 - holistic massage (massage of the whole body);

 - Swedish massage (massage from the neck down): and

 - shiatsu (using acupressure which is pressure on acupuncture points).

 Massage is often used to reduce tension and pain in muscles, help with poor sleep patterns, improve relaxation and reduce stress.
 All types of massage can be carried out with or without oil, and can involve the use of aromatherapy oils.
 However, these oils should only be used by a qualified aromatherapist who is trained to know which oils are safe for use in epilepsy.

-For more information visit the General Council for Massage Therapies (GCMT) (opens in new window) or the Shiatsu Society (opens in a new window).
+For more information visit the General Council for Massage Therapies (GCMT) (opens new window) or the Shiatsu Society (opens new window).